pubware/pubware/README.md

 ## Plugins

 Plugins extend the functionality of pubware and can be configured per project.
 Plugins are defined in the configuration as either `internal` or `external`.
 The `internal` plugins come pre-bundled with pubware, such as the `@pubware/npm` and `@pubware/git` plugins.
 The `external` plugins represent the additional project-based plugins.
+All plugins are executed in the order they are defined.

 ### Internal

-Both `internal` plugins, `@pubware/npm` and `@pubware/git`, have a unique `disabled` attribute, as well as their original configuration:
+The `internal` plugins, `@pubware/npm` and `@pubware/git`, have a unique `disabled` attribute, as well as their original configuration:

 ```json
 {